-Ignacio Bañuelos (26) was a street vendor who lived in the Uribarri district of Bilbao.
-On 15 November 1989, a bomb exploded under the light truck he used for scrap dealing.
-It had been attached by an ETA unit.
+An ETA unit planted a limpet bomb under the old pickup truck Ignacio Bañuelos Lasso used to trade scrap metal.
 Ignacio was struck by the full force of the blast.
-He lost control of the vehicle which crashed into the front of a former disco.
+He lost control of the vehicle which crashed into the front of a former discotheque.
 His remains were trapped inside the cab, the left leg almost entirely severed from the rest of the body.

-This was not ETA’s first attack on the Bañuelos family; a year earlier, on 7 October 1988, Ignacio’s cousin, Ramon Bañuelos, had been killed using the same method.
-In January 1991, two women from the family, María García Bañuelos and her eleven-year old daughter, Laura Manzanares García, were severely wounded when a bomb exploded under the van in which they were travelling.
+This was not ETA’s first attack on the Bañuelos family; a year earlier, on 7 October 1988, Ignacio’s cousin, Ramon Bañuelos, had been killed in the same way.
+In January 1991, two other members of the family, María García Bañuelos and her eleven-year old daughter, Laura Manzanares García, were severely wounded when a bomb exploded under the van in which they were travelling.

 Some of the victim’s neighbours told police that he was involved in drug trafficking, but his family denied the charges.